Display content in more detail: focus mode and full screen mode

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

-This video might use earlier versions of Power BI Desktop or the Power BI service.
+This video might use earlier versions of Power BI.

 |Windows 10 mobile

 When to use full screen mode

 Display your Power BI service content (dashboards, report pages, and visuals) without the distraction of menus and nav panes.
 You get an unadulterated, full view of your content at a glance, all the time.
-This is sometimes referred to as TV mode.
+This view is sometimes referred to as TV mode.

-Some uses for full screen mode are:
+Use full screen mode to:

-- viewing on a small screen
+- View on a small screen.

-When to use focus mode?
+When to use focus mode

 Focus mode lets you expand (pop out) a visual or tile to see more detail.
 Maybe you have a dashboard or report that is a little crowded and you want to zoom in on only one visual.
-This is a perfect use of focus mode.
+This function is a perfect use of focus mode.

-Working in full screen mode
+Work in full screen mode